livingdocsIO/documentation/service/project_config.md

 # project config

 A project config defines the project specific config, contentTypes and designs.
+To build a custom design the [designSettings](#designSettings) and [components](#components) can be modified.

 Example:
 ```js